 To prove the equality, consider any ordered collection of (possibly overlapping) independent sets I_1, \ldots, I_k .
-Denote their union by U. If U = V they should contribute 1 to the left hand side.
-Indeed, they contribute 1 to the right hand side (only the term X = V counts them, and with coefficient +1).
-If $U \neq V$ then they should not contribute to the left hand side.
-Indeed, their contribution to the left hand side is 0, as there are as many even sized sets X as odd sets X sandwiched between Y and V (including Y and V).
+We refer to this collection as Z, and we denote the union of the independent sets in this collection by U. If U = V then Z should contribute 1 to the left hand side.
+Indeed, Z contributes 1 to the right hand side (only the term X = V counts Z, and with coefficient +1).
+If $U \neq V$ then Z should contribute 0 to the left hand side.
+Indeed, Z's contribution to the left hand side is 0, as there are as many even sized sets X as odd sized sets X sandwiched between U and V (including U and V).